tbenade/wercker-devcenter/source/articles/introduction/pipeline.md

 created at the end of the build pipeline and contains all the assets and code that are inside the working directory.
 This package can be the input of a deployment pipeline.
-For advanced use-cases it can make sense to create a sub-selection to be packaged, this is for instance applicable to compiled languages whereby the build output would be the selection.
+For advanced use-cases it can make sense to create a sub-selection to be packaged, this is for instance applicable to compiled languages whereby the compiled output is the selection that you want to actually deploy.
 Another example is the minification of javascript files which should be made available for deployment.

-You can write the files you want to package to the `$WERCKER_OUTPUT_DIR`.
-This will change the default behavior of packaging the working directory and wercker will package the files in the `$WERCKER_OUTPUT_DIR`.
-Here is an example of that builds an [yekyll](http://jekyllrb.com) website and places the static html output in the `$WERCKER_OUTPUT_DIR`.
-Thus, these files will be packages and will be the input of a deployment pipeline.
+You can write the files you want packaged to the `$WERCKER_OUTPUT_DIR`.
+This will change the default behavior of packaging the working directory and will package the files in the `$WERCKER_OUTPUT_DIR`.
+Here is an example that builds a [Jekyll](http://jekyllrb.com) website and places the static html output in the `$WERCKER_OUTPUT_DIR`.

 ``` yaml
     build: